June 11, 2023

 It was an exciting year for our mathematicians as we began to roll out Math Intervention groups in grades 3 and 5.
 We targeted foundational skills using manipulatives, drawings, and numerical representations.
 Groups were flexible and lasted approximately 8 sessions.
 Student ownership and accountability were a rewarding piece of the project.
 Thanks to those families who experienced our refinement of family communication with entering and exiting Title students.
 More to come on this exciting opportunity for our Gr 1-5 students in the fall as the project goes schoolwide.

 Here are several new articles to support reading at home over the summer.

-7 Ways to Encourage Your Child’s Writing
+7 Ways to Encourage Your Child’s Writing over the summer

 1. Write a “Convince Me! letter: You can help your child practice this type of writing by letting them argue with you – in writing!
 Choose a topic you don’t agree on, such as allowance or bedtime.
 Have them write you a letter trying to convince you to change your mind.
 Use facts, quotes & logic to back up their argument.

 2. Play a Game with Pictures: Photos and images are great story sparkers.
 Choose a few interesting images from the internet or magazines.
 As your child to write about one of them.
 Include what they see, what they think and what will happen next.

 3. Play “Tell Me How”: Pretend your child is writing to a space alien who doesn’t know anything about our culture.
 They will do exactly what is written.
 Choose an everyday task and and have them write step by step directions.